kyma-project/kyma/docs/03-tutorials/00-serverless/svls-03-expose-function.md

 4. Under **General settings**, enter the following information:

-    - The API Rule's **Name** matching the Function's name.
+    - The APIRule's **Name** matching the Function's name.

-    >**NOTE:** The API Rule CR can have a name different from that of the Function, but it is recommended that all related resources share a common name.
+    >**NOTE:** The APIRule CR can have a name different from that of the Function, but it is recommended that all related resources share a common name.

     - **Subdomain** to determine the host on which you want to expose your Function.